DynoRobotics/VirtualRehearsalRoom/Docs/Virtaul Rehearsal Room/Getting Started Instructions/Testing the project in VR with a simple avatar.md

 This should start the project in the VR headset in the login scene.
 Here you can select player type.
 Make sure it says Audience above the connect button and press connect by pointing the beam from your right hand at the button and pressing the trigger on the right Oculus controller.

-You should be able if you followed the instructions earlier and copied the scene with the mirror, you should be able to see yourself in the mirror as you move around.
+If you followed the earlier instructions and set the copied the scene with the mirror as starting scene, you should be able to see yourself in the mirror as you move around.
 The left joystick can be used to move and you can pick up the glowing ball using the grip buttons on the controllers.
 ![[Pasted image 20230523151725.png]]